thingsboard/thingsboard-ce-k8s/aws/monolith/README.md

 - tb-coap-loadbalancer-external - for COAP protocol

 Use `EXTERNAL-IP` field of the load-balancers to connect to the cluster.

-Or you can see this name on the ELB page.

 Use the following default credentials: